 |Title:||Assistant Coach, Recruiting Coordinator|

-Lindsay Hallion ’08 returned to her alma mater to join the women’s basketball staff for the 2011-12 season.
-Hallion, a two-time All-Ivy League selection and senior captain, now enters her fourth season as an assistant coach with the Crimson, working primarily with the guards.
+Lindsay Hallion Miller ’08 returned to her alma mater to join the women’s basketball staff for the 2011-12 season.
+Miller, a two-time All-Ivy League selection and senior captain, now enters her fourth season as an assistant coach with the Crimson, working primarily with the guards.

-Hallion and her fiancé, Doug Miller ’10, reside in Needham, Mass..
+Miller and her husband, Doug Miller ’10, reside in Needham, Mass..